 The Graduate School is pleased to offer the Thesis Completion Award to support outstanding domestic or international master’s students who are in the final stages of their theses.
-This award is offered on a quarterly basis, and is useful in situations where graduate assistantship opportunities do not exist or where grant funding is insufficient to fund the student’s final term.
-The intent of this award is to enable students to focus on research and writing with the goal of improving the quality of their work and expediting time to degree completion.
+This award is offered on a quarterly basis, and is available only in situations where graduate assistantship opportunities do not exist or where grant funding is insufficient to fund the student’s final term.

-This award - previously offered as the Thesis or Dissertation Completion Award, has been separated into two different awards: the Thesis Completion Award (for master’s students) and the Dissertation Completion Award (for doctoral students).
+There are two versions of this award: the Thesis Completion Award (for master’s students) and the Dissertation Completion Award (for doctoral students).

-The Graduate School anticipates awarding 8-10 Thesis Completion Awards each term.
+The Graduate School anticipates awarding 4-6 Thesis Completion Awards each term.
 Awards cover the cost of three graduate credits of tuition at the student’s tuition rate and mandatory fees for one academic term only.
+This tuition-only award does not include a health insurance subsidy of any kind.

 This award may not accompany a graduate assistantship, fellowship, or any tuition support from the college, academic unit, or external training grant.